ijborda/learn-swe-100Devs/README.md

 				<li>Watch: <a href="https://www.youtube.com/watch?v=Z-zNHHpXoMM">How to Study for Exams - Spaced Repetition | Evidence-based revision tips</a></li>
 				<li>Do: <a href="https://www.coursera.org/learn/learning-how-to-learn">Coursera - Learning How to Learn: Powerful mental tools to help you master tough subjects</a></li>
 			</ul>
+			<a href="https://forms.gle/9FYrUMFKMk4MpEZG7">Submission Link - Coursera Learn How To Learn Homework Submission</a>
 		</td>
 	</tr>
 </table>